 In Oct.
 2016, Emma and Jacob appeared on the stage of Orchestra Hall with world famous, Grammy nominated recording artist, Sheila E. Jacob played a jazz piece alongside Sheila E.’s band.

-Jacob will be appearing on the nationally syndicated radio show, From The Top, taped live at the Ordway Center for the Performing Arts in St. Paul, MN, on November 13th, 2016.
-He will be performing Der Erlkonig with his sister, Emma Taggart.
+Jacob appeared on the nationally syndicated radio show, From The Top, taped live at the Ordway Center for the Performing Arts in St. Paul, MN, on November 13th, 2016.
+He performed Der Erlkonig with his sister, Emma Taggart.

 Jacob has a true love of playing piano that is evident during his performances.
 Even at a young age, he is able to draw in his audience as he performs.